LiskArchive/lisk-sdk/packages/lisk-client/README.md

 ### Installation via npm

-Add Lisk Elements as a dependency of your project:
+Add Lisk Client as a dependency of your project:

 ```sh
 $ npm install --save @liskhq/lisk-client